scikit-hep/awkward/docs-sphinx/reference/index.md

 **Layout nodes:** the high-level {func}`ak.Array` and {func}`ak.Record` types hide the tree-structure that build the array, but they can be accessed with [ak.Array.layout](_auto/ak.Array.html#ak-array-layout).
 This layout structure is the core of the library, but usually doesn't have to be accessed by data analysts.

-* {class}`ak.layout.Content`: the abstract base class.
+* {class}`ak.contents.Content`: the abstract base class.
-* {class}`ak.layout.EmptyArray`: an array of unknown type with no elements (usually produced by {func}`ak.ArrayBuilder`, which can't determine type at a given level without samples).
+* {class}`ak.contents.EmptyArray`: an array of unknown type with no elements (usually produced by {func}`ak.ArrayBuilder`, which can't determine type at a given level without samples).
-* {class}`ak.layout.NumpyArray`: any NumPy array (e.g. multidimensional shape, arbitrary dtype), though usually only one-dimensional arrays of numbers.
+* {class}`ak.contents.NumpyArray`: any NumPy array (e.g. multidimensional shape, arbitrary dtype), though usually only one-dimensional arrays of numbers.
-* {class}`ak.layout.RegularArray`: splits its nested content into equal-length lists.
+* {class}`ak.contents.RegularArray`: splits its nested content into equal-length lists.
-* {class}`ak.layout.ListArray`: splits its nested content into variable-length lists with full generality (may use its content non-contiguously, overlapping, or out-of-order).
+* {class}`ak.contents.ListArray`: splits its nested content into variable-length lists with full generality (may use its content non-contiguously, overlapping, or out-of-order).
-* {class}`ak.layout.ListOffsetArray`: splits its nested content into variable-length lists, assuming contiguous, non-overlapping, in-order content.
+* {class}`ak.contents.ListOffsetArray`: splits its nested content into variable-length lists, assuming contiguous, non-overlapping, in-order content.
-* {class}`ak.layout.RecordArray`: represents a logical array of records with a "struct of arrays" layout in memory.
+* {class}`ak.contents.RecordArray`: represents a logical array of records with a "struct of arrays" layout in memory.
-* {class}`ak.layout.Record`: represents a single record (not a subclass of {class}`ak.layout.Content` in Python).
+* {class}`ak.record.Record`: represents a single record (not a subclass of {class}`ak.contents.Content` in Python).
-* {class}`ak.layout.IndexedArray`: rearranges and/or duplicates its content by lazily applying an integer index.
+* {class}`ak.contents.IndexedArray`: rearranges and/or duplicates its content by lazily applying an integer index.
-* {class}`ak.layout.IndexedOptionArray`: same as {class}`ak.layout.IndexedArray` with missing values as negative indexes.
+* {class}`ak.contents.IndexedOptionArray`: same as {class}`ak.contents.IndexedArray` with missing values as negative indexes.
-* {class}`ak.layout.ByteMaskedArray`: represents its content with missing values with an 8-bit boolean mask.
+* {class}`ak.contents.ByteMaskedArray`: represents its content with missing values with an 8-bit boolean mask.
-* {class}`ak.layout.BitMaskedArray`: represents its content with missing values with a 1-bit boolean mask.
+* {class}`ak.contents.BitMaskedArray`: represents its content with missing values with a 1-bit boolean mask.
-* {class}`ak.layout.UnmaskedArray`: specifies that its content can contain missing values in principle, but no mask is supplied because all elements are non-missing.
+* {class}`ak.contents.UnmaskedArray`: specifies that its content can contain missing values in principle, but no mask is supplied because all elements are non-missing.
-* {class}`ak.layout.UnionArray`: interleaves a set of arrays as a tagged union, can represent heterogeneous data.
+* {class}`ak.contents.UnionArray`: interleaves a set of arrays as a tagged union, can represent heterogeneous data.
-* {class}`ak.layout.VirtualArray`: generates an array on demand from an {class}`ak.layout.ArrayGenerator` or a {class}`ak.layout.SliceGenerator` and optionally caches the generated array in an {class}`ak.layout.ArrayCache`.

-Most layout nodes contain another content node ({class}`ak.layout.RecordArray` and {class}`ak.layout.UnionArray` can contain more than one), thus forming a tree.
-Only {class}`ak.layout.EmptyArray` and {class}`ak.layout.NumpyArray` cannot contain a content, and hence these are leaves of the tree.
+Most layout nodes contain another content node ({class}`ak.contents.RecordArray` and {class}`ak.contents.UnionArray` can contain more than one), thus forming a tree.
+Only {class}`ak.contents.EmptyArray` and {class}`ak.contents.NumpyArray` cannot contain a content, and hence these are leaves of the tree.

-Note that {func}`ak.partition.PartitionedArray` and its concrete class,  {func}`ak.partition.IrregularlyPartitionedArray`, are not {class}`ak.layout.Content` because they cannot be nested within a tree.
+Note that {func}`ak.partition.PartitionedArray` and its concrete class,  {func}`ak.partition.IrregularlyPartitionedArray`, are not {class}`ak.contents.Content` because they cannot be nested within a tree.
 Partitioning is only allowed at the root of the tree.

 **Iterator for layout nodes:** {class}`ak.layout.Iterator` (used internally).

 **Layout-level ArrayBuilder:** {class}`ak.layout.ArrayBuilder` (used internally).

-**Index for layout nodes:** integer and boolean arrays that define the shape of the data structure, such as boolean masks in {class}`ak.layout.ByteMaskedArray`, are not {class}`ak.layout.NumpyArray` but a more constrained type called {class}`ak.layout.Index`.
+**Index for layout nodes:** integer and boolean arrays that define the shape of the data structure, such as boolean masks in {class}`ak.contents.ByteMaskedArray`, are not {class}`ak.contents.NumpyArray` but a more constrained type called {class}`ak.layout.Index`.

 **Identities for layout nodes:** {class}`ak.layout.Identities` are an optional surrogate key for certain join operations.
 (Not yet used.)

 **High-level data types:**

 This is the type of data in a high-level {func}`ak.Array` or {func}`ak.Record` as reported by {func}`ak.type`.
-It represents as much information as a data analyst needs to know (e.g. the distinction between variable and fixed-length lists, but not the distinction between {class}`ak.layout.ListArray` and {class}`ak.layout.ListOffsetArray`).
+It represents as much information as a data analyst needs to know (e.g. the distinction between variable and fixed-length lists, but not the distinction between {class}`ak.contents.ListArray` and {class}`ak.contents.ListOffsetArray`).

 * {class}`ak.types.Type`: the abstract base class.
 * {class}`ak.types.ArrayType`: type of a non-composable, high-level {func}`ak.Array`, which includes the length of the array.
-* {class}`ak.types.UnknownType`: a type that is not known because it is represented by an {class}`ak.layout.EmptyArray`.
+* {class}`ak.types.UnknownType`: a type that is not known because it is represented by an {class}`ak.contents.EmptyArray`.
 * {class}`ak.types.PrimitiveType`: a numeric or boolean type.
 * {class}`ak.types.RegularType`: lists of a fixed length; this `size` is part of the type description.
 * {class}`ak.types.ListType`: lists of unspecified or variable length.